rylanharwood2/Adrift/README.md

-may 1 -> may 24  enemy spawn waves are working, improved music, lots of bug fixing, beginning to reorganise scripts. trying to be mostly done with core features by graduation    lmao 6/4/25 may 4 health packs work - I am making progress w signals may 5 capos bullets work properly for now, can also be spawned like the suicunes in code
+may 1 -> may 24  enemy spawn waves are working, improved music, lots of bug fixing, beginning to reorganise scripts. trying to be mostly done with core features by graduation    lmao 6/4/25 may 4 health packs work - I am making progress w signals may 5 capos bullets work properly for now, can also be spawned like the suicunes in code. figured out classes + extending